Mediation in Member States - Germany

-On 26 July 2012, the Mediation Act (Mediationsgesetz), Article 1 of the Act to promote mediation and other procedures for out-of-court dispute settlement of 21 July 2012, published: Bundesgesetzblatt I¸ p.
+On 26 July 2012, the Mediation Act (Mediationsgesetz), Article 1 of the Act to promote mediation and other procedures for out-of-court dispute settlement of 21 July 2012, published: bundesgesetzblatt I ¸ p.
 1577, entered into force in Germany.
 This was the first piece of legislation to formally regulate mediation services in Germany.
 The Act also transposes the European Mediation Directive into German law (Directive 2008/52/EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters, published: OJ L 136, 24.5.2008, p.
 3).
-The scope of the German Mediation Act exceeds the requirements of the European Directive; while the Directive provides only for cross-border civil and commercial disputes, the German Mediation Act covers all forms of mediation in Germany, irrespective of the form of dispute or the place of residence of the parties concerned.
+The scope of the German Mediation Act exceeds the requirements of the European Directive; The Directive only applies to cross-border civil and commercial disputes.
+However, the Mediation Act applies to all mediation conducted in Germany, irrespective of the nature of the dispute and the place of residence of the parties.

-The German Mediation Act only establishes general guidelines, as mediators and parties concerned need significant scope for manoeuvre during the mediation process.
+The German Mediation Act lays down only essential principles.
+Mediators and parties should have wide scope for manoeuvre in the conduct of mediation.
 The Act initially defines the terms ‘mediation’ and ‘mediator’, to differentiate mediation from other forms of dispute settlement.
 According to the Act, mediation is a structured process whereby the implicated parties voluntarily and autonomously seek a form of mutual dispute settlement with the help of one or more mediators.
 Mediators are independent and impartial persons, without decision-making power, who guide the parties concerned through the mediation procedure.
 The Act deliberately avoids establishing a precise code of conduct for the mediation procedure.
 However, it does set out a number of disclosure obligations and restrictions on activity, to protect the independence and impartiality of the mediator profession.
 Moreover, legislation formally obliges mediators to maintain strict client confidentiality.

 Information and training

-General information is available on the website of the Federal Ministry of Justice (Bundesministeriums der Justiz).
+General information can be obtained from the website of the Federal Ministry of Justice and Consumer Protection (http://www.bmjv.de/).

 There is no legislation defining the professional profile of a mediator.
 Similarly, access to the profession is not restricted.
 Mediators are themselves responsible for ensuring that they have the necessary knowledge and experience (through suitable training and further development courses) to reliably guide parties through the mediation process.
 German law establishes the general knowledge, competencies and procedures that should be covered by suitable prior training.
 Any persons meeting these criteria may work as a mediator.
 There is no set minimum age, and no requirement for example that a mediator must have followed a university-level course of study.